25 Delicious Phrases for Talking About Food in English

 I should’ve known!
 Food is one of the biggest topics of conversation online and offline.

-If you want to participate in these conversations in English, you’ll need many different descriptive words and phrases for food and how it tastes.
+If you want to participate in these conversations in English, you’ll need many different descriptive English phrases and words for food and how it tastes.

 That’s exactly what’s on the menu today.

-We’ll give you 25 ways to talk about food in English, so you can feel comfortable at restaurants, dinner parties or commenting on your friend’s latest Instagram food post.
+We’ll give you 25 ways to talk about food in English, so order food at restaurants, feel comfortable at dinner parties or comment on your friend’s latest Instagram food post.

 Why Are Food Phrases Important for English Learners?

 I’ll answer that question with another question: why are people always talking about food?

 The answer is easy.
 Food is universal.
 Everybody has to eat!
 It’s as simple as that.
 So people want to find tasty, healthy food, the best places to eat, etc. It’s no wonder that everybody’s talking about food.

 In fact, The Daily Meal even claims that just talking about food might make you healthier.
 What do you think?

 In The Huffington Post, award-winning chef Marcus Samuelsson talks about how food cuts across cultures.
 Every culture in every country has its own cuisine (style of cooking) and this is what makes travel so fascinating.